 Complete the rest of the steps and click Close.

 After you create this package you need to distribute the package to the DP.
 Once the package is available with the distribution point, right the package and click Deploy.
-Choose the collection to which the package is to be deployed.
-Click Next.
+Select the collection and click Next.

 Choose the purpose as Required or Available.
 Click Next.